varunsingh3000/GazeTR/README.md

 9. For the testing config, set the correct path for parameter `data` which is the path for the test set used for the evaluation.
 10. Feel free to change any other model parameters but the config files found in this repository contain the hyperparameter values we used.

-## Training and Evaluation instructions
+## Training and Evaluation Instructions

 1. Leave one out training was done and the following command was used: `!python /content/GazeTR/trainer/leave.py -s /content/GazeTR/config/train/config_gaze360.yaml -p 0`.
 2. The original authors used a pytorch warmup optimiser for gradually increasing the learning rate, we follow their instruction.
 The command is `!pip install git+https://github.com/ildoonet/pytorch-gradual-warmup-lr.git`.